willbidstrup/summoner_of_games/content/about.md

 >““Exploration is curiosity put into action.”
 > ― **Don Walsh**

-I'm an Australian born, New Guinea raised man interested in living a good life.
-I've worked in factories, farms, juice stations, theatres, bars and offices.
-I look after capacity and workforce planning for [Publicis.Sapient](https://publicis.sapient.com/content/psredesign/en-us.html).
-I've self-published music and a book.
-I like heavy metal, chilli, cybermen, tabletop roleplaying games and learning.

-Welcome to my online notebook where I share snippets of code, works-in-progress, thoughts and small experiments in data analysis, wrangling, visualizing, modelling and anything else I play around with that falls broadly into the category of scientific exploration or doing things with data.
+Welcome to my personal learning journal where I share snippets of code, works-in-progress, thoughts, experiments, analyses, wrangling, visualizing, modelling and anything else I play around with that falls broadly into the category of scientific exploration or doing things with data.

+I'm Australian born, New Guinea raised, living in London.

+I have worked in factories, farms, juice stations, theatres, bars and offices.

+I now work at [Publicis.Sapient](https://publicis.sapient.com/content/psredesign/en-us.html).

+Some things I like include heavy metal on 10, chilli, cybermen, tabletop roleplaying games and whisky.

 **CREDITS:**